mycontroller-org/documentation/content/en/docs/user-interface/resources/gateway-mysensors.md

     protocol:
       type: ethernet # (1)
       transmitPreDelay: 15ms # (2)
-      server: tcp://192.168.1.42 # (3)
+      server: tcp://192.168.1.42:5000 # (3)
+      insecureSkipVerify: false # (4)
   ```

-###### Configuration details
-1. `provider.protocol.type` type of the gateway. here it is serial gateway
+  1. `type` of the protocol. here it should be `ethernet`
-2. `provider.protocol.transmitPreDelay`  wait till this time and sends the data to provider network, can be used to avoid collision on the provider network
+  2. `transmitPreDelay` - wait till this time to avoid collision and sends the data to provider network
-3. `provider.protocol.server` tcp server url
+  3. `server` ethernet server address with port
+  4. `insecureSkipVerify` if you want to skip the insecure ssl, enable this option